-- 1. We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated May 24, 2018, for the preparation and fair presentation of the financial statements of the various opinion units referred to above in accordance with U.S. GAAP.
+- 1. We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated April 19, 2019, for the preparation and fair presentation of the financial statements of the various, opinion units referred to above in accordance with U.S. GAAP.
 We have reviewed, approved, and taken responsibility for the financial statements and related notes. - 2.
-We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 3.
-We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - 4.
-Significant assumptions used by us in making accounting estimates, including those measured at fair value, are reasonable. - 5.
+We have reviewed and approved the various adjusting journal entries that were proposed by you for recording in our books and records and reflected in the financial statements. - 3.
+We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 4.
+We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - 5.
+Significant assumptions used by us in making accounting estimates, including those measured at fair value, are reasonable. - 6.
 Related party relationships and transactions have been appropriately accounted for and disclosed in accordance with the requirements of U.S. GAAP.
-For the purposes of this letter, related parties mean members of the governing body; board members; administrative officials; immediate families of administrative officials, board members, and members of the governing body; and any companies affiliated with or owned by such individuals. - 6.
-All events subsequent to the date of the financial statements and for which U.S. GAAP requires adjustment or disclosure have been adjusted or disclosed.
+For the purposes of this letter, related parties mean members of the governing body; board members; administrative officials; immediate families of administrative officials, board members, and members of the governing body; and any companies affiliated with or owned by such individuals.